-"Apart from some texts that mention Hajj Abdullah, not much is known about him except that he was the rmir of the Delegated Committee which is the general governing body of IS."
+"Apart from some texts that mention Hajj Abdullah, not much is known about him except that he was the Emir of the Delegated Committee which is the general governing body of IS."

 - Rumours -

-A months-old statement attributed to IS propaganda arm Amaq but never officially adopted by the group said he was selected to replace Baghdadi even before Trump declared the self-proclaimed "caliph" dead.
+A months-old statement attributed to IS propaganda arm Amaq but never officially adopted by the group said he was selected to replace Baghdadi even before Trump's declared the self-proclaimed "caliph" dead.

 But Tamimi and Hashemi both said the statement was fake.

-Citing Iraqi intelligence sources, Hashemi said Qardash had died two years ago.
+Citing Iraqi intelligence sources, Hashemi said that Qardash had been dead since 2017.